frankchang1000/SimpleShopping/README.md

 To access the nutrition data, you MUST have a developer Fatsecret API key.
 For more information about FatSecret API, please refer to [here](https://platform.fatsecret.com/api/Default.aspx).

-Then place your OAuth1 token into a fat_scret.key file in the data folder.
+Then place your OAuth1 token into a fat_secret.key file in the data folder.

 ```
 {